AgentMC/Sao20/Translate/En/Part9.md

 *── Tiese!*

-Her friend who responded to the thought that thrusted forward the hands supporting her back, as the result pushing Ronye ahead.
+Her friend who responded to the thought, thrusted forward the hands supporting her back, as the result pushing Ronye ahead.
 At the same time, Ronye also kicked off the floor with the injured right foot.
 Blood sprayed from the boot and knee, the pain engulfing her was like a burning skewer penetrating through the entire body, but she clenched teeth and endured it.

 Minion showed an unbelievably agile reaction to the super high-speed rush which combined the power of the two knights.
 With growling, the long log-like thirty cen-wide right arm came down intending to mow Ronye.
 Sharp sickle-like nails sprung out from tips of the fingers; if they hit, one will be torn apart.